If Buddha Had a Heart Attack

 Why do people meditate?

-Here are 5 simple tips and benefits…
+Here are five simple tips and benefits…

-Breathing in meditation
+1. Breathing in meditation

 Take a deep breath through your nose and hold your breath.
 Relax your body around the held breath.
-Then slowly release with control.
+Then, slowly release with control.
 Do that 10 times and feel the balance between effort (holding the breath) and ease (relaxing the body).

 This technique will bring the nervous system into balance within minutes through the phrenic nerve.

-How to sit in meditation
+2. How to sit in meditation

 This allows you to physically embody strength and integrity (sthira) while keeping the mind at ease (sukha).

-How to meditate when yoga’ing
+3. How to meditate when yoga’ing

-Similar to meditation, this allows you to physically embody strength and integrity (sthira) while keeping the mind at ease (sukha).
+Like meditation, this allows you to physically embody strength and integrity (sthira) while keeping the mind at ease (sukha).

-How meditation helps with speech
+4. How meditation helps with speech

 Mindfulness practice allows you to be confident in what you are saying while remaining fully receptive to the other person’s response.
 This is specifically useful in a disagreement or argument.
 State your position, but listen to the other person as if they know something you don’t.